WilliamHYZhang/WilliamHYZhang.github.io/_posts/2022-03-13-twitter-ens-analysis.md

 This weekend, I found out.
 Here's how.

-__TLDR: anywhere ranging from 2-10% depending on the user category.__
+__TLDR: depending on the user category, anywhere ranging from 2-10% of domains DON'T resolve to an address.__

 # Setup